epicnuss55/SFML-Installation-Guide/README.md

 # SFML-2.5.1 64-bit Installation Guide
 SFML is a C++ GUI library used to create multimedia quick developed by [the SFML team](https://github.com/SFML).
 This installation guide is mainly for Visual Studios Code but should also work for other text editors or IDE's.
-In order to set this up and begin your project, see instructions below.
+To set this up and begin your project, see the instructions below.
-+ ***NOTE:*** The mingw64 version that comes with the installation has SFML imports, please use the given mingw64 version instead of your current version for SFML-only projects, otherwise import other libraries are required.
++ ***NOTE:*** The mingw64 version that comes with the installation has SFML imports, use the given mingw64 version instead of your current version for SFML-only projects, otherwise import other libraries are required.
 + ***SFML-2.5.1 is currently the latest stable release of SFML***
 ## Installation Instructions
 ### Step 1:
-clone this github repo into a folder
+clone this GitHub repo into a folder
 ```git
 git clone https://github.com/epicnuss55/SFML-Installation-Guide.git
 ```